-When the camera connects to Verkada command, it shares its metadata including its private IPv4 address.
-Verkada uses this data to provision a public type A DNS record with the private IP address.
+When the camera connects to Verkada Command, it shares its metadata including its private IPv4 address.
+Verkada uses this data to provision a public type A DNS record with the private IP address of the camera.
 Local DNS servers can now resolve requests for the Fully Qualified Domain Name (FQDN) of the camera.
 This DNS record is utilized for local streaming.

 Process for Transitioning to Local Stream